 Bibs can bring the comfort of pants and the extra protection against the snow in one package.
 Snow won’t creep as easily inside thanks to their design.
 They also provide a little extra warmth to your upper body.

 Snow pants that don’t repel moisture are no good.
+You might as well not even own them.

 The right style isn’t quite enough to keep your legs protected from the snow and wet.
 You’ll also need to keep waterproofing in mind, which is a membrane in the pants’ fabrics.
 Most snow pants, whether for skiing or snowboarding, will have a waterproof rating ranging from 5,000 to 20,000mm.
 The higher you go, the more water-resistant the snow pants are.